 Guest article by Simon Appleyard and Gerry Bolton, independent consultants in the Finance, Procurement and Shared Services sectors.

-It is not actually that difficult to imagine the digital future of Procurement, and in this 3-part series takes you through the stages of how to get the most out of your Procurement function.
+It is not actually that difficult to imagine the digital future of Procurement, and in this 3-part series we take you through the stages of how to get the most out of your Procurement function.
 In this part, we focus on Procurement as the focal point for strategic supplier management.